Persistent homology of collider observations: when (w)hole matters: Framework for analysis

 \subsection{Collider Simulation}

 We first choose the resonant production of the electroweak gauge bosons and the Higgs boson.
-In particular, we consider \textit{ZZ}, \textit{ZW$^{\pm}$}, \textit{$W^+W^-$}, \textit{ZH} and \textit{W$^{\pm}$H}.
-The $Z-$ and $W$ bosons are made to decay leptonically and the Higgs boson is made to decay through $b\bar{b}$ channel.
+The $Z$ and $W$ bosons are made to decay leptonically and the Higgs boson is made to decay through $b\bar{b}$ channel.
 Later in the text, we will also investigate the invisible decay modes of the Higgs boson both in the SM and the SSDM.

-The event samples (100000 each) are generated at the lowest order (LO) in perturbation theory using \texttt{MadGraph5 aMC@NLO v3.5.1} \cite{Alwall:2014hca, Frederix:2018nkq} with \texttt{nn23lo1} \cite{ball2017parton} patron distribution function.
+The event samples are generated at the lowest order (LO) in perturbation theory using \texttt{MadGraph5 aMC@NLO v3.5.1} \cite{Alwall:2014hca, Frederix:2018nkq} with \texttt{nn23lo1} \cite{ball2017parton} patron distribution function.
 The generated events correspond to $\sqrt{s}=$13 TeV.
 The generated patron-level events are showered with \texttt{Pythia v8.309} \cite{Bierlich:2022pfr}.
 In the presence of extra hard partonic jets and the parton shower, the event generator uses the MLM matching technique with the variables \textit{xqcut} and \textit{qcut} set at appropriate values to prevent double counting of events in the simulated samples.
+We have used an NLO K-factor of 1.2 while estimating the cross sections for all the processes.

 The jet-finding package \texttt{FastJet (v3.3.4)} \cite{Cacciari:2005hq,Cacciari:2011ma} included in \texttt{Delphes v3.5.0} \cite{deFavereau:2013fsa} is used to find the jets.
 The anti-$k_T$ jet algorithm is employed with the cone size set at 0.5, requiring a minimum $p_T^{jet}$ of 20 GeV and the pseudorapidity in the range $|\eta_{jet}| < 2.5$.